wesleycamargo/azure-docs.pt-br/articles/virtual-machines/extensions/dsc-windows.md

 ## <a name="azure-cli-deployment"></a>Implantação da CLI do Azure

-A CLI do Azure pode ser usado para implantar a extensão da VM do Agente do OMS para uma máquina virtual existente.
-Substitua a chave e a ID do OMS por aqueles de seu workspace do OMS.
+A CLI do Azure pode ser usada para implantar a extensão da VM do Agente do Log Analytics para uma máquina virtual existente.
+Substitua a chave de Log Analytics e a ID do Log Analytics por aqueles do espaço de trabalho do Log Analytics.

 ```azurecli
 az vm extension set \